hardiv/hardiv/README.md

 -->
 # Welcome!

-I'm Hardiv, a Computing student at Imperial College London passionate about crafting beautiful software, both inside and out.
+I'm Hardiv, Computing student at Imperial College London and Lead Engineer at Voxaris, the AI agent streamlining front-desk workflows for medical clinics.

-## 🛠️ Skills

-- **Programming Languages**: Python, Java, Haskell, C, Kotlin, Javascript, Scala
-- **AI/ML**: TensorFlow, OpenCV
-- **Web & App Development**: Django, React, Next.js, React Native, Expo
-- **Tools & Platforms**: Linux CLI, Raspberry Pi

----

 [LinkedIn](https://www.linkedin.com/in/hardiv-harshakumar)

----

-Feel free to connect or explore my projects and contributions!